addiscent/vagrant-ruby-rails/README.md

 It is important to clearly understand that the files in the "/vagrant" and "/workspace" directories _appear_ to be stored in those directories, but they are not.
 While it is true that those files can be read-write accessed through those directories, those files do not actually _reside_ on the guest vbox file system.
 The files actually reside on the _host_ file system.
 Another way to think of those files is that they are accessed from "within" the guest vbox via file system links.

-This means that another advantage gained from placing your project files in the "/vagrant" and "/workspace" directories, instead of directly in the guest vbox file system, is that your files are not deleted by a "vagrant destroy" command.
-This is a very important system configuration advantage.
+This means there is another advantage gained by storing your project files in the "/vagrant" and "/workspace" directories, instead of directly in the guest vbox file system.
+That is, your files are not deleted by a "vagrant destroy" command.
+This is a very important system configuration detail to understand.

-On the contrary, if you have stored any of your non-disposable project files "inside the box's" file system during development, then executing "vagrant destroy" without first backing up your project files will probably ruin your week.
+On the contrary, if you have stored any of your non-disposable project files "inside the box's" file system, then executing "vagrant destroy" without first backing up your project files will probably ruin your day.

 #### Other Notes

 ##### Port Mapping

-Port mapping is an essential feature for how to handle the problem of port number conflicts in an over-crowded system of server daemons, _Vagrant_ guest vboxes, _Docker_ containers, etc.

 The _Rails_ WEBrick server port default number is 3000.
-The "vagrant-ruby-rails" _Vagrantfile_ maps the guest vbox port number 3000 to the host's port number 3030.
+The "vagrant-ruby-rails" _Vagrantfile_ maps the guest vbox port number 3000 to host port number 3030.
 The choice of port number 3030 is arbitrary.
 If you wish to change this port mapping to a host number port which better suits your needs, you may do so by editing the _Vagrantfile_.
 For more information, see the _Vagrant_ documentation about the "config.vm.network" directive.

 ##### Memory (RAM) Usage